 The immediate effect of the economic recession was that “people pulled back—no one was stocking much,” explained Shelly White, division president of Baro Companies, a division of FCX Performance.
 When business picked back up, it was more difficult to fulfill orders.
 That situation will quickly right itself, but new pressures have arisen on the distribution channels that may stay around for awhile, panelists pointed out.

 White, along with fellow panelists Andy Brown, president and owner of Mid States Supply, and his colleague, Ben Hurst, vice president for Mid States, as well as Gary Ittner, executive vice president for McJunkin Red Man Corporation (MRC), explained what their companies do today, how that has changed over the years, and the current challenges in the distribution field.
-(See sidebar, last page.)
+(See sidebar at end of article)

 DISTRIBUTOR AS BRIDGE